apache/zeppelin/docs/manual/dynamicinterpreterload.md

 6. At last, you can use your interpreter !

-If you want to get the specific information about respective interpreters, please checkout each interpreter documentaion.
+If you want to get the specific information about respective interpreters, please checkout each interpreter documentation.